Josef Blösche: Trial and conviction

 In 1961, Klaustermeyer, who was now on trial in West Germany, linked Blösche to the atrocities he had committed in Warsaw.
 He was identified in 1962.
 In 1965, shortly after Klaustermeyer's conviction, West Germany requested Blösche's extradition so he could serve as a witness.
 Blösche was eventually found in Urbach, where he was arrested by the Stasi on 11 January 1967.
 He was detained in Hohenschönhausen Prison in East Berlin.
-However, the extradition request was denied and Blösche was instead put on trial in East Germany in Erfurt in April 1969, and convicted of war crimes.
+The extradition request was denied, however, and Blösche was instead put on trial in East Germany in Erfurt in April 1969, and convicted of war crimes.
 Witnesses at the trial described him as a callous sadist.
 Blösche did not deny the accusations and openly admitted his guilt.
 He said he did not remember everything, but that the general accusations were true.

 During the trial, the Judge asked Blösche about the events depicted in the infamous photograph of the Warsaw Ghetto boy:

 Judge: "You were with a submachine gun...against a small boy that you extracted from a building with his hands raised.
 How did those inhabitants react in those moments?"

 Blösche: "They were in tremendous dread."

 Judge: "This reflects well in that little boy.
 What did you think?"

 Blösche: "We witnessed scenes like these daily.
 We could not even think."

-Blösche was sentenced to death and executed in Leipzig on 29 July 1969 by a single shot to the back of his neck.
+Blösche was sentenced to death and executed in Leipzig on 29 July 1969 by a single pistol shot to the back of his neck.